severalnines/docs/user-guide/mongodb/manage.rst

 Manages the configuration files of your database nodes.
 From here you can edit and/or detect whether your database configuration files are in sync and do not diverge.
 Any changes will not take effect until the database server/process is restarted.

+..
+Attention:: ClusterControl does not store configuration changes history so there is no versioning.
+Only one version is exist at one time.
+It always import the latest configuration files every 30 minutes and overwrite it in cmon DB.
+This limitation will be improved in the upcoming release where ClusterControl shall support configuration versioning with dynamic import interval.

 * **Edit/View**
 	- Edit and view your database configuration files.
 Any changes will not take effect until the database server/processes is restarted.